Explanation of client-side scripting with simple examples

-- PREPATH – if defined, will be prepended to client’s PATH before the script is executed.
+- PREPATH - if defined, will be prepended to the client's PATH before the script is executed.

-And there’s 2 special environment variables that are set by the OpenVPN Connect Client backend before scripts are executed:
+And there are two special environment variables set by the OpenVPN Connect backend before scripts execute:

 - N_RECONNECTS - the number of reconnects that have occurred thus far in this connection session.